Reps Pass 2017 Budget - Nigeria Today

 Reps Pass 2017 Budget

-The House of Representatives on Thursday passed the N7.441 trillion 2017 Budget.
+The House of Representatives on Thursday approved the 2017 budget with a N143bn increase to the the N7.29trn presented by President Muhammadu Buhari bringing it to N7.441trn.

+The increase according to the Chairman, Committee on Appropriations, Hon.
+Mustafa Bala Dawaki, is to make provisions for the second Abuja run-way, funding of the long abandoned Itakpe-Warri rail line, the Abeokuta Airstrip and improvements of the country’s inland waterways.

+The House also jacked up the benchmark from US$42.50 to US$42.50 per barrel but retained the parameters of crude oil production rate of 2.2million barrels per day and an exchange rate of 305/USD.

+Under the Service Wide Vote and Pensions,the Federal Government allocated N2, 599 billion for the benefits of retired Heads of the Civil Service of the Federation, this is while N4bn was allocated for Treasury Single Account operations and N2.5 billion is to implement the Economic Recovery and Growth Plan.

-President Muhammadu Buhari presented the 2017 budget before a joint session of the National Assembly on December 14, 2016.
+It would be recalled that President Muhammadu Buhari had on 14 December 2016 presented a budget of N7.298 trillion before a Joint Session of the National Assembly.

-However, the 2017 Appropriation Bill presented by the Chairman of the House Committee on Appropriation, Mustapha Dawaki and passed by the lawmaker, was N143 billion higher than what was presented to the National Assembly by President Buhari.

-According to reports, the Green Chamber suspended the business of the day and dissolved into the committee of supply for the consideration and passage of budget with its 12 attached clauses.

 Do you something awesome to share with the world?
 Click here to share